robertklep/node-sabnzbd/README.md

     * the output of the [history command](http://wiki.sabnzbd.org/api#toc11), with, again, an extra `entries` property

-    A history entry contains the following properties:
+    A normalized history entry contains the following properties:

         action_line    : ?
         size           : size in bytes